kvnxiao/kommandant/README.md

 Grab it using your favourite dependency management tools!
 Replace `@VERSION` with the latest release tag or use a commit hash.

-**PICK ONE OF:**
+### **PICK ONE OF:**

-`kommandant-configurable` *(relies on the core dendency)* is an extension module that can easily enable/disable commands at will, as well as load or save command properties to a .json file.
+`kommandant-configurable` *(relies on and includes the core dendency)* is an extension module that can easily enable/disable commands at will, as well as load or save command properties to a .json file.

 `kommandant-core` comes with bare essentials to manange your commands.